Boomerang (Asian TV channel): Programming

 Logo used in Thailand from August 14, 2013 to March 14, 2024.

 Feeds

 Thailand

 Boomerang Asia was originally broadcast in Thailand from its launch in March 2004 until its closure in December 2012.
 On 14 August 2013, a localized Thai feed was launched on TrueVisions, using the logo and branding developed by Mainframe for Boomerang UK and other European countries.
-Boomerang Thailand retained the EMEA branding until 15 March 2024, when it rebranded with the 2015 logo and 2018 branding seen throughout the world.
+Boomerang Thailand retained the EMEA branding until it rebranded with the 2015 logo and 2018 branding seen throughout the world on 15 March 2024.
 As of April 2025, Thailand is the only Asian country with Boomerang.
 On 27 May 2025, the channel rebranded and changed its name to simply Boom.

 Malaysia

 Due to a decision that was made following the cessation of TA-DAA! on Astro, the channel ceased on Astro on 1 February 2023, and was replaced by CBeebies, while Unifi TV still aired that channel until its rebranding as Cartoonito on 28 July 2023.